John Jarman

-John Henry Jarman II (July 17, 1915 – January 15, 1982) was a member of the US House of Representatives from Oklahoma for 26 years, from 1951 to 1977.
+John Henry Jarman II (July 17, 1915 – January 15, 1982) was a member of the U.S. House of Representatives from Oklahoma for 26 years, from 1951 to 1977.

 Early life and career

 Jarman was born in Sallisaw, Oklahoma, on July 17, 1915, and graduated from Yale University in 1937 and from Harvard Law School in 1941.
 He was admitted to the bar in 1941 and began his law practice in Oklahoma City.

-Jarman enlisted in the US Army in January 1942, about a month after the Japanese attack on Pearl Harbor.
+Jarman enlisted in the U.S. Army in January 1942, about a month after the Japanese attack on Pearl Harbor.
 He served in the Security Intelligence Corps during World War II and was discharged from military service in December 1945.

 He was married Ruth Virginia Bewley and had three children: John Henry Jarman III, Susan Jarman, and Steve Jarman.

 Jarman was later elected to the Oklahoma House of Representatives and later to the Oklahoma State Senate.
-Jarman was elected to the US House of Representatives in 1950 as a Democrat.
+Jarman was elected to the U.S. House of Representatives in 1950 as a Democrat.

-Jarman did not sign the 1956 Southern Manifesto and voted for the Civil Rights Act of 1960, the 24th Amendment to the US Constitution, and the Voting Rights Act of 1965 but not the Civil Rights Acts of 1957, 1964, and 1968.
+Jarman did not sign the 1956 Southern Manifesto and voted for the Civil Rights Act of 1960, the 24th Amendment to the U.S. Constitution, and the Voting Rights Act of 1965 but not the Civil Rights Acts of 1957, 1964, and 1968.